analyticalrohit/llms-from-scratch/README.md

 But after this information is mixed together, each token still needs additional processing to learn more complex patterns.
 This is the role of the Feed Forward Network, often called the FFN or MLP block.

-A Feedforward Neural Network typically consists of two linear layers with an activation function (like GELU) in between,temporarily expanding the hidden dimension (often by 4x) to help the model learn more complex patterns.
+A Feedforward Neural Network typically consists of two linear layers with an activation function (like GELU) in between, temporarily expanding the hidden dimension (often by 4x) to help the model learn more complex patterns.

 - Linear layer
 - Activation function